 If the reason for publishing this brochure is a required annual updating and if it contains material changes from our last annual update, then this section of this cover page will identify and discuss all such material changes.
 Similarly, if publication is mandated by material amendments to our practice and/or status other than merely satisfying our obligation to update our Form ADV annually, then any such material changes will be fully discussed in this section.
-In addition, we will always include in this section a summary of our assets under management, broken down by the number of relationships and whether the assets were managed under discretionary or non-discretionary contracts.
+In addition, on our form ADV available on the S.E.C.'s website, we include section a summary of our assets under management, broken down by the number of relationships and whether the assets were managed under discretionary or non-discretionary contracts.

-March 23, 2023
+March 20, 2025